LarsenLab/hlaR/README.md

 ~~4. haplotype for NA race~~
 ~~5. discussion: what to do if low-res part of imputed hla?~~ ~~6. note: drb345 = "NNNN" in final table~~
-7. eplet mismatch: add unique-count in addition to all-count in overall table
+~~7. eplet mismatch: add unique-count in addition to all-count in overall table~~